 Building a community where all people, especially the young, are encouraged to develop their fullest potential in spirit, mind, and body.

 There is no doubt that there has never been a year like 2020 before and with any luck, there won’t be one again.
-This complicated year has demanded great sacrifices from everyone and we are proud of how we have not only weathered the storm, but showed up for our community and changed the way our kids, families, adults and most vulnerable survived this pandemic.
-It is because of the commitment of our staff, board members, donors, volunteers, members and friends that we were able to reach and show up for our community in every way.
+This complicated year has demanded great sacrifices from each of us and we're proud of how we have not only weathered the storm, but showed up for our community, and changed the way our kids, families, adults, and most vulnerable survived this pandemic.
+It is because of the commitment of our staff, board members, donors, volunteers, members, and friends that we were able to reach and show up for our community in every way.

 When it mattered most, we showed up for our communities’ ever-shifting needs during the COVID-19 pandemic.

-We sheltered over 450 homeless young people every night.
+We sheltered over 450 young people experiencing homelessness every night.
 In partnership with New Horizons, we provided safe day shelter for young people at the Downtown Seattle YMCA during the Stay Home, Stay Healthy order.

 We served over 400,000 meals to low-income and marginalized individuals and families through our Hunger Initiatives, a 91 percent increase over 2019.